Alexhuszagh/itl/README.md

 ## Overhead

 Each inheritable wrapper will add a small amount of overhead (typically a pointer to a vtable, or 4-8 bytes) to the STL container, as well as incur a small runtime penalty for object destruction.
 However, all wrapped methods should be inlined by the compiler, making the total overhead minimal.

-## Limitations

-Function-based initializers (such as make_shared), which invoke behavior not available in the class constructor have no natural counterparts in the ITL: it wouild either require defining a custom implementation, or down-casting a base class to a derived class of a different size and layout (undefined behavior).

 ## License